If you have sustained an injury at work,

 Being away from work as a result of your injury can be challenging.
 Nabenet can assist your transition back to work and make it a positive experience.

-When we receive a referral to assist you in your return to work, we will contact you and arrange a meeting time, either at your workplace, or at one of our many offices conveniently located across Victoria or South Australia.
+When we receive a referral to assist you in your return to work, we will contact you and arrange a meeting time, either at your workplace, or at one of our many offices conveniently located across Victoria.

 Our team of experienced health professionals and consultants will then communicate with all parties concerned—you, your employer and your treating health practitioners, to assist your injury recovery and help you return to work.